 Looking back I don't think anyone - even Brad - had a clue of how many hours I was spending scouring the internet for a solution.
 How many books I was devouring searching for some magic formula...

 We decided it was time to see another doctor.
 This time the OB agreed that this was indeed a significantly longer time than is to be expected for a young couple.
 So they ran a few tests, found that some of my hormone levels were off, suggested I gain 5 lbs, cut down on cardio workouts and referred me to an Infertility Specialist.

 When I met with the fertility specialist his gruff manner caught me off guard, but I heard he was the best so I trusted him.
 He immediately prescribed Clomid ( a drug used to regulate ovulation, and increase chance of pregnancy).

 The clomid made me moody, and extremely bloated.
 That's ok, I thought - whatever works.
 But after four months it didn't get us pregnant.
-At this point our Dr recommend we step it up a notch and try an IUI procedure ( a fertility treatment where sperm is placed in the female's uterus).
+At this point our Dr recommended we step it up a notch and try an IUI procedure ( a fertility treatment where sperm is placed in the female's uterus).

 We were frustrated, and excited to grow our family so we decided to go for it.

 The day my husband and I went into the office to try IUI I was filled with positivity.
 During the two week wait I did everything I could to increase our chances.
 Two weeks later I went into test, and when the nurse called and told me I was in her words "very pregnant" I felt like all our prayers were answered.
 I was ecstatic.

 I was carrying around a little secret.
 We went to a friends wedding in Mexico.
 Brad and I slow danced , and we decided we'd tell our parents when we got home.
 I fixated on my due date, and let myself dream of our growing baby.